Mpox (formerly known as Monkeypox)

 - Direct skin-to-skin contact with sores from the virus

-- Respiratory droplets, from coughing or sneezing, or from long conversations had in close proximity (such as when caring for someone with monkeypox)
+- Respiratory droplets, from coughing or sneezing, or from long conversations had in close proximity (such as when caring for someone with mpox)

-- Contact with material with the monkeypox virus on it such as:
+- Contact with material with the mpox virus on it such as:

 - Used utensils or dishes which have not been properly cleaned